 If you incorporate in the state you live in, you can be the registered agent for the business.

 You may be required to hold certain licenses and permits, depending on your state and the type of business you are transacting.
 This will generally be specific to the business activity, not the LLC itself.
 Some states, such as NY, may also require you to notify the public of the LLC’s existence by taking advertisements out in a local publication.

 To maintain a US LLC in good standing, you will also generally have to file an annual report with the state and renew the registered agent service.

 A US bank account is not required for a US LLC, but we highly recommended having one.
 If you mix your personal funds with those of the LLC, you are risking the limited liability characteristics of your company.
 This means that your personal assets could be at risk to creditors, ultimately defeating the purpose of the LLC.

 While it is practically impossible nowadays to open a US bank account as an individual who resides outside of the US, a US LLC can easily open a corporate US bank account.
 Typically, you have to go to the US in person to open the account.
 Some banks may allow opening an account remotely.

 Getting help with setting up a US LLC

 Going through all these steps yourself, i.e. dealing with the IRS for the tax ID and the state for the company formation, finding a registered agent, opening a bank account, filing tax returns, can be time consuming and daunting.
 But you don’t have to do it alone.

 We provide this service and have helped many entrepreneurs register their businesses.
 At Online Taxman, we complete all the paperwork for them and give the peace of mind that everything is set up correctly.
 We even help set up Registered Agent services and open a US bank account.
 Click here to learn more about our services and pricing.
-Schedule a free consultation to get your US LLC started!Schedule a free consultation now
+Schedule a consultation to get your US LLC started!Schedule a consultation now

 Photo by Nicola